Brownfields

 • Salvage yards, landfills and illegal dumping sites

-• Old buildings with asbestos or lead-based paint
+• Old buildings with suspected asbestos and/or lead-based paint

-Ineligible sites include those on the EPA National Priority “Superfund” List or targeted for any federal or state enforcement action.
+Ineligible sites include (but are not limited to) those on the EPA National Priority “Superfund” List or targeted for any federal or state enforcement action.

 What are the program requirements?